-The Operating Income and Bookings metrics coincide in all material respects with the Company's financial results as reported in its SEC filings.
-The Operating Cash Flow metric is calculated by adding the impact of currency revaluation effects, miscellaneous income and expense items and tax expense to operating income to arrive at an adjusted operating income figure, which is then adjusted for changes in working capital, certain accrued liabilities and depreciation and amortization.
+Primary Working Capital is calculated by adding net receivables and total inventory less accounts payable, accrued deferred revenue and accrued progress billings.
+The Primary Working Capital as a percentage of sales metric is calculated by dividing Primary Working Capital by 12 months trailing total sales.
 Additionally, the O&C Committee may exercise its judgment, within parameters it establishes at the beginning of the year, whether to exclude the effect of certain specified developments that occur during the year in determining the extent to which the performance objectives are met.
 Such developments may include unanticipated changes in accounting principles or extraordinary, unusual or unplanned events that have been reported in our public filings.
-For 2016, our Operating Cash Flow metric was approximately \$409.9 million compared to reported cash flows from operations of approximately \$227.6 million.
+For 2017, the impacts of realignment activity, the Gestra and Vogt divestitures and the Brazil asset impairment were excluded when determining whether the performance objectives were met for the AIP.
+For 2017, our Operating Income metric was approximately \$287.1 million compared to reported Operating Income of approximately \$335.4 million and our Sales metric was approximately \$3,631.3 million compared to reported Sales of approximately \$3,660.8 million.

-Where applicable, AIP awards are paid in March for the prior year's performance based upon the O&C Committee's assessment of actual performance against the pre-established AIP performance objectives. subject to adjustments for individual performance.
-A more in-depth description of the O&C Committee's decisions with respect to the annual incentive awards paid to each Named Executive Officer for 2016 follows.
+Where applicable, AIP awards are paid in March for the prior year's performance based upon the O&C Committee's assessment of actual performance against the pre-established AIP performance objectives, subject to adjustments for individual performance.
+A more in-depth description of the O&C Committee's decisions with respect to the annual incentive awards paid to each Named Executive Officer for 2017 follows.